 Avirex Guest - Joe Moyle 1036 Emporium

-How did you discover Avirex, what drew you towards the brands and their vintage items?
+How did you discover Avirex, what drew you towards the brand and its vintage items?

 I was born in 2001 so I wasn’t around for when Avirex first popped off, as I got older, I turned into a huge Biggie fan & I think I first saw an Avirex jacket in the iconic pic of him in the SUV with the red goalers jacket on.
 After that I started exploring it’s influence on UK culture and been hooked ever since.

 Have you always had an interest in vintage fashion?

 Ever since I was a young teenager, me and a lot of my mates started picking up second-hand pieces from Ebay & charity shops.
 My main interest back then was vintage Italian designer such as Prada, Dolce, Moschino etc, brands & pieces which I still wear now.
 This is how 1036 started for me, copping steals off Ebay and selling them on Depop when I didn’t want it anymore or needed money for the next piece in the collection, and it grew from there!
 I am very lucky to do what I’m interested in & passionate about as my job.

 Talk us through the process of when you first find a vintage item to getting it into your store?

 Firstly, I authenticate the item.
 Then check the condition of the piece, looking for tears & stains.
 If it’s good, it’ll then be taken to the office to be photographed & uploaded.